 So, why do people still think Franklin invented electricity?
 Well, he made it famous.
 Before his experiments, electricity was like that one hit wonder band from the 90s – everyone sort of knew about it, but no one really paid attention.
 Shocking, right? (sorry)

-But back to our main man Ben.
+But back to our main man Ben Franklin.
 He used his inventions and discoveries not just for giggles but to benefit society.
 His lightning rod invention didn't just prevent fires; it symbolized a new era of understanding the natural world.
 Imagine if Instagram were around back then – #FranklinLightningChallenge would be trending!

 So, parents, as you unplug from today’s tech-heavy world and tuck your little inventors into bed, ask yourself: What lightning bolt of curiosity will strike your kids next?